ycpcs/cs320-spring2018/labs/index.md

 **You will not pass this course without completing and submitting good faith attempts on all of the labs (with the exception of the Git Lab (Lab03), which we will do in class)**.

-**You will also automatically fail the course, as well as receive an Academic Integrity Violation, if you submit work that was completed by someone else, and/or submit any portion of code taken from the Library Application Example that I provide as part of the course.**
+**You will also automatically fail the course, as well as receive an Academic Integrity Violation, if you submit work that was completed by someone else, and/or submit any portion of code taken from the Library Example Project that I provide as part of the course.**